Skip to main content

 • Powerful conversations, renewal of practice, and learning in a community

-• Participants spend most of their time in collaborative learning groups called Home Groups.
-Home Groups allow us to engage deeply and practice having complex conversations in a safe place, supported by skilled facilitators
+• Participants spend most of their time in collaborative learning groups called Small Groups.
+Small Groups allow us to engage deeply and practice having complex conversations in a safe place, supported by skilled facilitators

 • Additionally, whole group experiences at the opening and closing provide powerful community-building Fall Meeting experiences

-• Topic-based Workshops go deeper and give participants new resources on a selected topic
+• Student work based breakouts go deeper and give participants new resources on a selected topic

 Is Fall Meeting for teachers, school leaders, or higher education?